gustavors88/glass_bonus_challenge/README.md

       |/_________\_______/___|        |/              |/_________\_______/___| FIGURE 4

-Note that the list of boundary lines will always describe the exposed boundary of all the triangles inserted so far, as depicted in the example below.
+The list of boundary lines is continually updated so it always describes the exposed boundary of all the triangles inserted so far, as depicted in the example below.

       ______________________                          ______________________